threax/Threax.Deploy/Readme.md

 * Allow the use of json to describe the docker deployment, converted to yaml when the command runs.
 * Log in and out of a remote registry during deployment.

-This smooths out some of the issues we had deploying to a mixed mode Docker Swarm.
+This smooths out some of the issues I had deploying to a mixed mode Docker Swarm.

 You can run it like follows:
 ```